 Ischemic preconditioning: Ischemic preconditioning (IPC) of the myocardium is a phenomenon whereby brief repetitive periods of transient ischemia and reperfusion substantially protects the heart against subsequent prolonged ischemia.
 Adaptation of the heart to ischemia following IPC is a biphasic phenomenon.
 There is an early phase of protection that develops within minutes from the initial ischemic insult and lasts 2-3 hours, and a late (or delayed) phase that is acquired 24 hours later and lasts 3-4 days.
-The enhanced resistance to infarction and myocardial stunning afforded by IPC and the lasting nature of the response has generated considerable interest in this phenomenon as a potential therapeutic adjunct in the treatment of ischemic heart disease in humans.
+The enhanced resistance to infarction and myocardial stunning afforded by IPC and the lasting nature of the response has generated considerable interest in this phenomenon as a potential therapeutic adjunct in the treatment of ischemic heart disease in humans. infection.

-The mechanism by which IPC exerts this cardioprotection remains unclear.
-The classic ligand for TLR4 is LPS (lipopolysaccharide; endotoxin), an integral component of the outer membrane of gramnegative bacteria.
-Transient activation of TLR4 matory response even in the absence of infection.
 Heat shock proteins (HSPs) are highly conserved molecules that participate in protein folding and assembly, as well as the translocation of proteins between cellular compartments following cellular stress.
 Interestingly, HSP60 and HSP70 have been identified as potential ligands for TLR4.
 In the heart, HSP70 is the primary stress protein responsive to oxidative stress.
 Increased expression of HSPs in the myocardium increases resistance to ischemia.
 Our laboratory has shown evidence that IPC is mediated, in part, by the expression of two inducible members of this family, HSP 70.1 and HSP 70.3.
-Thus, heat shock proteins are potential mediators of the late phase of IPC, and may work through Tolllike receptors.
+Thus, heat shock proteins are potential mediators of the late phase of IPC, and may work through Toll-like receptors.